 The County issues general obligation bonds to provide funds for the rehabilitation, construction and acquisition of various library and public safety facilities and related equipment.
-General obligation bonds have been issued for both governmental activities.
+General obligation bonds have been issued for these governmental activities.
 The original amount of general obligation bonds issued in prior years was \$139,700.
-In February 1999, the County advance refunded a portion of the above general obligation bonds by issuing \$66,115 in new general obligation bonds.
+In February 1999, the County advance refunded a portion of these general obligation bonds by issuing \$66,115 in new general obligation bonds.

-General obligation bonds are direct obligations and pledge the full faith and credit of the County and are backed by the County's authority to levy property taxes.
+General obligation bonds are direct obligations, pledge the full faith and credit of the County and are backed by the County's authority to levy property taxes.
 These bonds are generally issued as 20-year serial bonds with equal amounts of principal and interest maturing each year.
 General obligation bonds currently outstanding are as follows:

-Purpose Interest Rates Amount

-Governmental activities 3.70-6.00% \$ 29,430
+Purpose Interest Rates Amount Governmental activities 3.70-6.00% \$ 86,445

-Governmental activities - refunding 3.90-5.65% 62,180

-\$ 91,610